-In our last article, we took a brief look at what Family and Medical Leave Act and California Family Rights Acts are, who is eligible for them, and the three reasons people are eligible for it.
+In our last article, we took a brief look at the California Family Rights Act (CFRA) and the Family Medical Leave Act (FMLA).
+The article examined who is eligible for leaves of absence under those laws, and the three reasons people are eligible to take a leave of absence.
 As promised, today we will look at those three reasons a little closer.
 The below video explains who is eligible for FMLA.
 Below the video are great details.

 The Birth of a Child or Adoption or Foster Care Placement of a Child